If you need a nutrition lesson plan, this outline and fun ideas are perfect for kindergarten through 6th grade elementary kids.

 Then, we identify each food group and have the following discussion together: (print the following worksheet to prompt you with a large list of food ideas from each group).

-- Protein is essential to eat every day because it builds our muscles.
+- First, protein is essential to eat every day because it builds our muscles.
 We need 3-5 ounces of protein per day to have the best muscles.

 - What types of foods are protein foods?
 Identify variety of